-Using either of both methods to represent a quantum channel, one can show that (cf. \cite{Be/Sh/Sm/Th} and \cite{De}) the entanglement generating capacity of a quantum channel $N$ is
+Using either of both methods to represent a quantum channel, one can show that (cf. \cite{De}) the entanglement generating capacity of a quantum channel $N$ is

-The advantage of the Kraus representation is that it describes the dynamics of the principal system without having to explicitly consider properties of the environment, whose dynamics are often unimportant.
-All that we need to know is the system of the receiver alone, this simplifies calculations.
+The Kraus representation describes the dynamics of the principal system without having to explicitly consider properties of the environment, whose dynamics are often unimportant.
+All that we need to know is the system of the receiver alone; this simplifies calculations.
 In \cite{Kl}, an explicit construction of a quantum error correction code (both perfect and approximate information recovery) with the Kraus operators is given.
-The main disadvantage of the Kraus representation is that the set of Kraus operators is not unique.
-The reason is that the choice of the orthonormal system $\{|j\rangle^\mathfrak{E}:j=1, \cdots, K\}$ is not unique, and it is much more difficult to check if two sets of Kraus operators represent the same quantum channel than to check if two isometric extensions represent the same quantum channel.

 In the Stinespring dilation, we have a natural interpretation of the system of the environment.
 From the Stinespring dilation, we can conclude that the receiver can detect almost all quantum information if and only if the channel releases almost no information to the environment.
 In \cite{Sch/We}, an alternative way to build a quantum error correction code (both perfect and approximate information recovery) is given using this fact.
 The disadvantage is that we suppose it is suboptimal for calculating the entanglement generating capacity of a compound quantum channel without CSI at the encoder.